SaahasKumarGit/GPT-4U/README.md

 ![Screenshot](./images/GPT4U-Screenshot.png)

 Features:
-- Most users save anywhere from 50% to 75%.
-Pay as you use it, no need to pay an exorbitant fixed monthly fee.
+- Pay as you use it, no need to pay an exorbitant fixed monthly fee.
 - All your chat histories are stored in local text files.
 This means they can easily be moved, stored, or synced with your team via a plethora of cloud storage services.
 Think of the possibilities for team collaboration!
 - Provides usage statistics.